digidem/bkd-tree/readme.md

 * `opts.type.point` - array of types for the coordinates
 * `opts.type.value` - array of types for the data payload
 * `opts.branchFactor` - branch factor. default: 4
+* `opts.levels` - number of levels in the smallest tree. default: 5

-The dimensionality of the coordinate space should match the length of the `opts.type.value` length.
+The dimensionality of the coordinates should match the length of the `opts.type.value` length.

 ## bkd.batch(rows, cb)